 Option 3: Enable NTFS write support using command line

 I bet most people don't know that the Mac operating system includes the experimental NTFS write support, but it is disabled by default.
 You can run some command lines in Terminal to enable it.
 However, Apple hasn't officially supported NTFS-writing ability yet.
 It is proven to be unstable and risky.
 It may cause disk corruption and permanent data loss.
-If you accidentally couldn't access your NTFS drives or lost data from them, try iBoysoft Data Recovery for Mac to recover important files.
+If you accidentally couldn't access your NTFS drives or lost data from them, try iBoysoft Data Recovery Software for Mac to recover important files.

 This solution is not recommended, but if you are curious about how to enable Apple NTFS write support, follow the steps below: